pipelinelabo/datalaiq-wiki/distributed/loadbalancer.md

 **Insecure-Skip-TLS-Verify**
 Default Value:	`false`
-Description:	If this parameter is set to `true`, the load balancer will not verify TLS certificates on Gravwell webservers when proxying connections.
+Description:	If this parameter is set to `true`, the load balancer will not verify TLS certificates on DatalaiQ webservers when proxying connections.
 This setting is ignored if `Insecure-Disable-HTTPS=true` is set.

 **Update-Interval**
 Default Value:	30